phil294/AHK_X11/README.md

 ## Issues

-For bugs and feature requests, please open up an issue.
-I am also available on the AHK Discord server or the [forum](https://www.autohotkey.com/boards/viewtopic.php?f=81&t=106640).
+For bugs and feature requests, please open up an issue, or check the Discord or [Forum](https://www.autohotkey.com/boards/viewtopic.php?f=81&t=106640).

 ## License